anilmainali/SoftwareTesting/README.md

-# Welcome to my SoftwareTesting Repo where I will updating notes on my recent learning activities.
+# Welcome to my SoftwareTesting Repo!